Dalton

 He essentially stopped charging me rent, silently adapted to my midterm and finals schedule by keeping the refrigerator more stocked than usual for certain weeks.
 During one particularly stressful semester, he decided we should go to Hawaii and arranged to use his miles to get us there, on a random Tuesday.
 I was miserable in Shang Han Lun class when i got a text on my pre-smartphone Nokia, “Go to LAX right now.”

-Twenty years ago this week, right as I was about to start treating patients, Dalton asked me to deliver some furniture out to Palm Springs.
-He said he’d meet me out there.
-But he didn’t make it.
-And when I came home, he wasn’t there either, but he left his cell phone on the counter, along with containers of his secret candy which he would never ordinarily let me eat and the refrigerator stocked full of home-cooked meals.
+Twenty years ago this week—just as I was about to start treating my first patients—Dalton asked me to deliver some furniture to Palm Springs.
+He said he’d meet me there.
+He didn’t.
+When I came home, he wasn’t there either.
+His cell phone sat on the counter beside containers of his secret candy—normally under lock and key—and a refrigerator full of home-cooked meals.

-People sent food but I couldn’t eat.
-A friend sent a Reiki practitioner to our house, which was such a lovely gesture, but I remember laying in my bed, screaming in my mind for her to leave.
+People sent food; I couldn’t eat.
+A friend sent a Reiki practitioner—an exquisite kindness—but I lay in bed, silently screaming for her to leave.

 I dropped out of school because the grief made it impossible.
 Grief dissolves qi, which is why the fatigue of mourning is distinctly and totally disabling.
 It drained my blood; my ruddy complexion turned to pallor (this is why the “color” we associate with the Metal element is white; translucent really, a perfect alabaster.)
 Dalton knew so many people that everywhere I went, I had grief projected onto me–“sad face” I would call it– because I was young and suicide’s blast radius does that.

 The grief had its way with me: I felt thrashed about by it, like wild ocean waves that would be occasionally calm enough that you’d feel it safe to swim and then knock you down when you didn’t see it coming.
-I resented it.
-You think you are done crying; surely there’s nothing left and then one song later, you are suddenly sobbing hysterically and endlessly as if it is the first tear you ever shed, as if you were brand new.
+I resented its cunning.
+You think you’ve emptied out, that there can’t possibly be a tear left in the body.
+Then a song slips through and you’re undone, suddenly sobbing hysterically and endlessly at the gym as if it is the first tear you ever shed, as if you were brand new.
 Time doesn’t matter.
+Every wave is the first wave.

 I ate a turkey sandwich, or just the bread.
 And then went back to sleep.
 It was 2 in the afternoon.

 I came back to our home in LA.
 Everyday, another piece of furniture was removed; the art didn’t belong to Dalton, and nothing belonged to me.
 They repossessed his car.
 The plants died.
 The food in the cupboards rotted and I didn’t have the decency or the mercy to throw it away.
-The dishes piled up.
-I stopped using the heater–Dalton managed our temperature, and I didn’t feel entitled it to–so the house turned bone cold.
-The house froze in time, waiting for its real owner to come home.
+Dishes stacked in the sink.
+I stopped turning on the heat—Dalton had always governed the temperature, and I didn’t feel authorized—so the rooms went bone-cold.
+The house held its breath, as if waiting for its real owner to return.

 I developed a night time anxiety about whether or not to sleep with my bedroom door closed.
 To leave it open meant I lived alone; I shared the house with no one.
 But to close it meant that I wouldn’t hear if he came home in the middle of the night, which some part of me assumed he would, the same small part of me that still does.
 I landed on sleeping with it cracked open just the slightest bit, so I could keep an ear open for his footsteps coming up the stairs, coming back to his room, coming home.

-Eventually I started treating patients in the clinic but I was still in such pain, faking it.
-I worried that my sorrow would be felt in my treatments; that my grief would be in every needle.
-I asked my mentor, the great Dr. Yvonne Farrell, “Will I be able to help anyone if I am consumed by this much grief?”
+Eventually, I began treating patients in the clinic, but I was still in so much pain, faking it.
+I worried my sorrow would seep into every treatment, that grief would inhabit every needle.
+I asked my mentor, the great Dr. Yvonne Farrell, “How can I help anyone if I am consumed by this much grief?”

 She told me I should not worry about that, because she knew the truth I didn’t yet: grief is always a part of care.
 Care is love that is tending to its own fragility and transience.
 Care is connection, foretelling its dissolution.
 Care is the part of love that knows it will die.

-Loss asks us to release human ethics or reason: the cosmos gives and takes according to its own grace and intelligence that is ultimately unknown to us, and unknowable.
+Loss asks us to release human ethics or reason: the cosmos gives and takes according to its own grace and intelligence, which is ultimately unknown to us and unknowable.
 We must learn to face the darkness without demanding we find light there.

 This is Autumn.
-The waning light is the reminder that everything is impermanent, fading and delicate; no part of life is yours to keep.
-We must allow the things we love to die, and slip away with ease, like the fragrant warmth of blankets pulled fresh from the dryer.
+The waning light reminds us that all is impermanent, fragile, slipping through our hands.
+No part of life is yours to keep.
+We must allow the things we love to die and fade away with ease, like the fragrant warmth of blankets pulled fresh from the dryer.
 Of course you’d keep them if you could.
 But you can’t.
 They were never yours.

-And in letting go, you feel the clarity and poignancy which is the point of grief: loss gifts you the radiant beauty of living as only seen from the edge of its own vanishing.
+And in letting go, you feel the clarity and poignancy that is the point of grief: loss gifts you the radiant beauty of living as seen from the edge of its own vanishing.

 I went to go visit John a few weeks ago.
 He had digitized some old photos and we blasted through them.
 We laughed about Dalton–his style, his frosted tips, that summer he was an ill-advised blond.
 The year he broke his foot, we’re still not totally sure how; his story never really added up.
 Pictures from Hawaii.
 From Cape Cod.
 The zoo.
 It wasn’t so sad anymore.
 It was all love.